 Last but not least, I want to break the silence on ritual killings in Africa.
 Nearly every day one can read about ritualistic murders that have taken place somewhere on the continent (!), but only in a few countries there exists organized resistance to these crimes which are often perpetrated by powerful and rich people.

-The information on this site will be based on publicly available sources, predominantly reports published by local and international media.
-I will make an exception for previously reported cases of ritualistic murders as presented on my website ‘Liberia: Past and Present of Africa’s Oldest Republic’.
-If reported cases of ritual murders have not been confirmed and are merely based on rumors, I will specifically mention it.
+The present site is part of a research project.
+Relevant material is collected and presented, often accompanied by my observations and/or analysis.
+The information will be based on publicly available sources, predominantly consisting of reports published by local and international media.
+If reported cases of (alleged) ritual murders have not been confirmed and are merely based on rumors, I will specifically mention it.